 Tank 8 - Station 1

-Purchased new in 1999, this unit is equipment to the same specifications as Tanker 6.
+Purchased new in 1999, this unit is equipped to the same specifications as Tanker 6.

 Unit 12 - Station 1

-Purchased new in 2007, this unit is used to transport wildland fire equipment and additional firefighters.
+Purchased new in 2007, this 4x4 Ford pickup truck is used to transport wildland fire equipment and additional firefighters.
 It is also used to access areas that are too restricted to use the larger trucks.

 Unit 9 - Docked on Lake Muskoka

 Purchased new in 2000, this is a 25 ft. flat bottom aluminum boat.
 The outboards were upgraded to twin 150 hp Yamahas in 2008.
 This unit is based at a local marina on Lake Muskoka in the spring, summer and fall.